 - 1. Marketing Plan.
-An Applicant for Plan Approval of a Project within the SGD must submit a narrative document and affirmative fair housing marketing plan that establishes that the proposed development of housing is appropriate for diverse populations, including households with children, other households, individuals, households including individuals with disabilities, and the elderly.
-These documents, to be submitted with a Plan Approval application, the form of which must be approved by DHCD, shall include details about the design and construction of units that are accessible to the disabled. - 2.
+An Applicant for Plan Approval of a Project within the SGD must submit a narrative document and affirmative fair housing marketing plan that establishes that the proposed development of housing is appropriate for diverse populations, including households with children, other households, individuals, households including individuals with disabilities, and the elderly, and there shall be a local preference applied in the selection of residents for a Project to the extent allowable by applicable laws, regulations, and guidelines and to the extent it is approved by DHCD and any other applicable regulating authority(ies) for the Project.
+These documents, to be submitted with a Plan Approval application, the form of which must be approved by DHCD pursuant to the 40R program, shall include details about the design and construction of units that are accessible to the disabled. - 2.
 Number of Affordable Housing Units.
-For all Projects that contain ten (10) or more dwelling units, not less than twenty-five percent (25%) of housing units constructed shall be Affordable Housing.
-For purposes of calculating the number of units of Affordable Housing required within a Project, any fractional unit shall be deemed to constitute a whole unit.
+For each Project that contains ten (10) or more dwelling units, not less than twenty-five percent (25%) of the housing units constructed as part of the Project shall be Affordable Housing.
+For purposes of calculating the number of units of Affordable Housing required within a Project, any fractional unit shall be rounded up to the nearest whole number.
 Unless the PAA provides a waiver on the basis that the Project is not otherwise financially feasible, twenty-five percent (25%) of rental dwelling units constructed in a Project containing rental units must be affordable Rental Units.
 Projects shall not be segmented to evade this requirement for affordability. - 3.
 Affordable Housing Requirements.
-Affordable Housing shall comply with the following requirements:

-- a) The monthly rent payment, including utilities and parking, for an Affordable Rental Unit shall not exceed ninety percent (90%) of monthly rent payment for the Project's comparable market rate unit and shall not exceed thirty percent (30%) of the maximum monthly income allowable for an Eligible Household assuming a family size equal to the number of bedrooms in the unit plus one, unless other affordable program rent limits approved by the DHCD shall apply. - b) For an Affordable Homeownership Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and/or homeowner's association fees, insurance, and parking, shall not exceed thirty percent (30%) of the maximum monthly income allowable for an Eligible Household, assuming a family size equal to the number of bedrooms in the unit plus one. - c) Affordable Housing required to be offered for rent or sale shall be rented or sold and occupied only by Eligible Households.
+Affordable Housing shall comply with the following requirements: - a) The monthly rent payment, including utilities and parking, for an Affordable Rental Unit shall not exceed thirty percent (30%) of the maximum monthly income allowable for an Eligible Household assuming a family size equal to the number of bedrooms in the unit plus one, unless other affordable program rent limits approved by the DHCD shall apply. - b) For an Affordable Homeownership Unit, the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and/or homeowner's association fees, insurance, and parking, shall not exceed thirty percent (30%) of the maximum monthly income allowable for an Eligible Household, assuming a family size equal to the number of bedrooms in the unit plus one. - c) Affordable Housing required to be offered for rent or sale shall be rented or sold and occupied only by Eligible Households.